Rent, water and other charges

 - the address of the rented property.

-The landlord can be fined up to $2500 if they don’t give receipts or keep proper rent records.
+The landlord can be fined if they don’t give receipts or keep proper rent records.

-The rent receipts and records fact sheet has more information about keeping accurate rent records.
+The rent receipts and records information sheet has more information about keeping accurate rent records.

 Increasing the rent